wn9237/rest_spec/markdowns/api/group_post_plans.md

-# Create
+# Create Plan

-Create a new Create Plan.
+Use this API to create a new Plan.
 #### HTTP request
 ```http
 to be completed....